Toggle menu

 Email: earlyeducationentitlement@sthelens.gov.uk

-Passport for under 2s applications must be submitted and given to your chosen provider before Thursday 3rd October 2024, which is the deadline for the autumn term placements.
+Passport for under 2s applications must be submitted and given to your chosen provider before Thursday 16 January 2025, which is the deadline for the spring term placements.

 After applying, if you are entitled to funding, we will send you out a 'Passport for 2s' in the post or via email - like the one pictured opposite.